 - Grab the house plan – Sometimes the eyes may not be enough to tell where the sewer line cleanout is located.
 In such a case and where the house plan is readily accessible, it is plausible to get it and try finding the facility from there.
 The advantage of using the plot plan is that all other features and facilities are documented in it, making it easy.
 Identifying your house’s sewer line is the first step to locating the sewer drain cleanout.
 Take care and avoid confusing other facilities with the sewer line as this may have adverse effects if you damage other systems in the process.
 As mentioned before, the cleanout could be buried in the compound instead of located inside the house.

 - Professional services – In some cases, observing the compound and looking at the plot plan does not yield any results.
 This could be the case for old houses or those whose plans are poorly done.
 Therefore, calling a professional service may be the only option.
 You can quickly locate the cleanout access with expert help regardless of whether it is inside the house, sticking out, or buried in the compound.
 Plumbers have the tools and expertise to trace, replace, and repair parts of a drainage system.
+Whether that’s using a modern technique called trenchless sewer repair or using variety of other ways to unclog your sewer, you can always be confident with their expertise.
 They can also discern why your drainage system is often clogging and give you professional advice on the same.
 Furthermore, professional plumbers will cause little or no damage when finding the sewer cleanout.
 Even better, a plumber may fix any damages caused on some walls if the cleanout was underneath one.
 One other advantage is that a plumber can install the sewer line cleanout if there is none in the compound.
 And even though this adds to the service cost, it is well worth it unless you will be moving out of the house the same day.

 Taking care of the drainage system in your house